sjclayton/easyeffects-presets/README.md

 ##### Limiter

-This effect is used as a last line of defense to prevent clipping of the output caused by sudden changes in the input source volume caused by things such as poorly mixed audio resulting in increased chances of distortion introduced by the other effects used above.
+This effect is used as a last line of defense to prevent clipping of the output caused by sudden changes in the input source volume caused by things such as poorly mixed audio, resulting in increased chances of distortion being introduced by the other effects used above.

 Ideally you never want the output to exceed 0db in any situation as this could damage your speakers/headphones.
 I use a slightly more conservative threshold setting of -1db to ensure that the limiter always takes effect as